Sometimes people think a craving for a random food item like orange juice means you are lacking other nutrients.

-Now it’s entirely possible that you are feeling great, no stress in the world, and you’re simply dehydrated or need some food.
-Or maybe you are dehydrated and stressed, but fine from the food perspective.
+Now you may be feeling great, no stress in the world, and you’re simply dehydrated or need some food.
+Or you are feeling dehydrated and stressed, but fine from the food perspective.

 Any combination of these variables can be at play.
 Like I said earlier, food cravings are complex and very situational.